Create a

 Interesting observations are coming out about the effectiveness of enterprise implementations of remote work policies and practices.
 For example, 75% of companies have not yet trained their managers to lead remote teams after four years of allowing remote work.
 They have not defined team norms, established standards for running mixed onsite/offsite employee meetings, or adopted best practices for leading teams across geographic and time zone boundaries.
 This lack of guidance and a strategy for optimizing remote work is shocking, given how common such work arrangements already are.

-Gallup has found that the manager drives much of remote work arrangements' success (or failure).
+Gallup has found that managers drive much of the success (or failure) of remote work arrangements.
 In fact, it reports that 73% of hybrid managers and senior leaders are unprepared to lead hybrid teams.
 This is especially significant in that a manager’s effectiveness is four times (4X) more important than the employee's work location in determining their level of engagement and well-being.
-Developing them is, therefore a primary (and critical) opportunity for optimizing remote work and enjoying its myriad benefits.
+Developing them is, therefore, a primary (and critical) opportunity to optimize remote work and enjoy its myriad benefits.

 Managing turnover

 Data on the relative value of offering remote work from a turnover perspective is mixed.
-It appears that when flexibility is offered and well-executed, it significantly increases employee retention with such options.
+It appears that when flexibility is offered and well executed, it significantly increases employee retention.
 This seems to be based on how many workers are fully remote versus working a hybrid schedule.

-For example, a study by Paychex found that remote employees were 117% more likely to look for another job than their onsite peers based on poor onboarding experiences, lack of training for the new job, and feeling devalued after onboarding.
+For example, a study by Paychex found that remote employees were 117% more likely to look for another job than their on-site peers due to poor onboarding experiences, insufficient training for the new role, and feelings of being devalued after onboarding.

-Similarly, other research found higher turnover (20%) by fully remote workers than their hybrid or full-time office peers (11.9%), suggesting that a hybrid model, which offers the benefits of both remote and in-office work, maybe the superior model.
+Similarly, other research found higher turnover (20%) among fully remote workers than among their hybrid or full-time office peers (11.9%), suggesting that a hybrid model, which offers the benefits of both remote and in-office work, may be superior.
 According to the Harvard Business Review, while 62% of employees believe remote work improves their engagement, only 5% intend to stay in their jobs long-term.
-These findings may be due to remote work opportunities not matching their managers’ skills and capabilities to keep them motivated, developed, and feeling like part of the team.
+These findings may be due to remote work opportunities not aligning with their managers’ skills and capabilities, leaving them less motivated, less developed, and feeling less like part of the team.

 On the other hand, much more research is finding that remote work offerings lead to higher retention.
-Gallup found that hybrid workers enjoy significantly better engagement rates, well-being, and lower intentions to leave than their fully on-site, remote-capable peers.
+Gallup found that hybrid workers enjoy significantly higher engagement and well-being and lower intentions to leave than their fully on-site, remote-capable peers.
 Remote workers are 32% less likely to leave their jobs, while the inability to work outside the office is associated with a 14% increase in intent to leave.
 Other studies are making similar observations, with turnover differences between 25% to 50% lower.

 Managing organizational culture and engagement